lkesteloot/modem_simulator/README.md

-This is a simple Python program that displays a text file in a terminal at modem speeds.
-Early 1980s speeds were 300 and 1200 baud, so you can try that if you want to see what signing into a BBS at the time was like:
+This program displays text in a terminal at modem speeds.
+It can connect to the [fozztexx BBS](http://bbs.fozztexx.com/) or display a local text file.
+Early 1980s speeds were 300 and 1200 baud, so you can try that if you want to see what signing into a BBS was like at the time:

-    % python modem_simulator.py fidonet.txt 300
+    % python modem_simulator.py 300 fidonet.txt
     Welcome to FidoNet!
                         __
                        /  \